Slimming, Dieting & Weight Loss

 • lifestyle weight management programmes meeting certain criteria.

 Advertisements for energy restricted diets and Very Low Calorie Diets (VLCDs) are acceptable, subject to the requirements in BCAP Code Rule 12.14.
+They should be presented as a short-term measure only.

 Where next question-pink